Hiking on winter trails can be magical. It’s quiet and serene, you can see for miles on a good day, and it’s great exercise during the cold months.

 Never wear cotton or denim while hiking.
 Although cotton tees, socks or long underwear are comfy, it’s a terrible fabric to wear in outdoor conditions.

 Cotton and denim both attract moisture and hold onto it.
 Hypothermia can set in quickly when you’re wet.

 Denim and cotton attract and hold moisture from the environment and from your body sweating if used as a base layer.
 These materials are a no-no.

 You should always bring the 13 hiking essentials on a winter hike.
 You’ll be glad you have the right gear when out on the trails.

 Things like sunblock or snacks might not be at the top of your mind, but you don’t want to forget either of them.
 Here’s what to bring on a winter hike.

 ● Sunscreen: sun reflecting off of snow can cause sunburn

 ● Sunglasses: sun reflecting off of snow can also burn your eyes

 ● Trekking poles: hiking or trekking poles provide more balance on snowy or slippery trails

-● Microspikes: snow spikes that you can attached to your winter boots are essential for hiking in snowy or icy conditions
+● Microspikes: snow spikes or traction devices that you can attach to your winter boots are essential for hiking in the snow or in icy conditions

 ● Emergency blanket: you never know when you’ll need an emergency blanket!
 This can be used to keep warm or as an emergency signal or shelter.